-An internal analysis examines your organization’s internal environment in order to assess its resources, competencies, and competitive advantages.
-Performing an internal analysis allows you to identify the strengths and weaknesses of your organization.
-This knowledge then aids the strategic decision making of management while they carry out the strategy formulation and execution process.
+An internal analysis examines an organization’s internal environment to assess its resources, assets, characteristics, competencies, capabilities, and competitive advantages.
+In short, it allows you to identify your organization's strengths and weaknesses, which can help management during the decision-making, strategy formulation, and execution processes.

 If you're not sure where to begin, a great tool for conducting an external environmental scan is Porter's 5 Forces or PESTEL.
-These frameworks will help you analyze your the environment your organization operates in and the different factors that will affect your profitability and growth prospects.
+These frameworks will help you analyze your organization's environment and the different factors that will affect your profitability and growth prospects.
 You'll then be able to adjust your strategy accordingly.

 Why Conduct an Internal Analysis?

-As mentioned earlier, an internal analysis will highlight an organization's strengths and weaknesses in the areas of their competencies, resources, and competitive advantage.
-Once complete, the organization should have a clear idea of where they're excelling, where they're doing OK and where current deficits and gaps lie.
-The analysis will arm management with the knowledge to exploit their strengths and opportunities.
-It also allows management to develop strategies to mitigate any threats and compensate for identified weaknesses.
+An internal analysis will highlight an organization's internal strengths and weaknesses in relation to its competencies, resources, and competitive advantages.
+Once complete, the organization should have a clear idea of where it's excelling, where it's doing okay, and where its currents deficits and gaps are.
+The analysis will arm management with the knowledge to make full use of its strengths, expertise, and opportunities.
+It also allows management to develop strategies to mitigate any threats and compensate for identified weaknesses and disadvantages.

 Suppose you wait to begin your strategy formulation until after you've completed your analysis.
-In that case, you will ensure your strategic plan has been formulated to take advantage of strengths and opportunities, and offset or improve weaknesses and reduce threats, such as those from rivals and competitors.
-Your organization can then be confident that you're funneling your resources, time, and focus effectively and efficiently.
+In that case, you will ensure your strategic plan has been formulated to take advantage of your strengths and opportunities as well as to offset or improve weaknesses and reduce threats, such as those from rivals and competitors.
+Your organization can then be confident that you're funneling your resources, time, human capital, and focus effectively and efficiently.

-Before undertaking an internal analysis, you'll need to decide which tool(s) you'd like to use to conduct the analysis.
+Before undertaking an internal analysis, you'll need to decide which tools you'd like to use to conduct the analysis.
 Many tools and frameworks exist and each is valuable for a certain purpose.
-To help you choose the right tool, we've compiled a list of some popular and effective internal analysis tools with a description of what each tool will help you achieve.
+To help you choose the right tool, we've compiled a list of some popular and effective internal analysis tools with a description of what each of them will help you achieve.

-The Gap Analysis is an internal evaluation tool which allows organizations to identify performance deficiencies.
-A Gap Analysis is the process of comparing your current state to your desired future state, identifying and understanding the gaps that exist between the two states, and then creating a series of actions that will bridge the identified gaps.
-This is important because it helps management identify if they're organization is performing to its potential and if not, why it is not performing to its potential.
-This helps to identify flaws in resource allocation, planning, production etc.
+GAP analysis is an internal evaluation tool that allows organizations to identify performance deficiencies.
+A GAP analysis helps you compare your current state to your desired future state, identify and understand the gaps that exist between the two states, and then create a series of actions that will bridge those gaps.
+This is important because it helps management identify if their organization is performing to its potential, and if not, why.
+In addition, this helps to pinpoint flaws in resource allocation, planning, production, etc.

-While other internal analysis tools, such as SWOT analysis are a more comprehensive study of the internal environment, GAP analysis can be very targeted towards fine-tuning a single process instead of the company as a whole.
+While other internal analysis tools, such as SWOT analysis, offer a more comprehensive study of the internal environment, GAP analysis can be more targeted towards fine-tuning a single process instead of the company as a whole.

-A strategy evaluation analyses the results of the implementation of a strategic plan in your organization.
-It is useful to undertake a strategy evaluation at certain intervals during your strategic implementations.
-For example, you might opt to conduct an evaluation every six months, every year, or at the conclusion of your strategy.
-The strategy evaluation process involves looking back at the goals in your strategic plan and assessing how well you've done against achieving them.
-If you're looking for a thorough guide on how to undergo a strategy evaluation, look no further..
+A strategy evaluation analyses the results of a strategic plan's implementation.
+It's useful to undertake a strategy evaluation at regular intervals during your strategic implementations.
+For example, you might opt to conduct an evaluation every six months, every year, or at the conclusion of your implementation.
+The strategy evaluation process involves looking back at the goals in your strategic plan and assessing how well your strategic management initiatives fared in achieving them.
+If you're looking for a thorough guide on how to conduct a strategy evaluation, check out our article on the topic.

-The SWOT analysis is one of the most well known and used business analysis tools around.
-It gained popularity due to its simplicity (covers both an internal and external analysis), though equally for its effectiveness.
-The name SWOT is derived from the factors in its grid, namely - Strengths, Weaknesses, Opportunities, and Threats.
+The SWOT analysis is one of the most well-known and most common business analysis tools around.
+It gained popularity thanks to its simplicity (it covers both an internal and external analysis), but it's also known for its efficacy.
+The name SWOT is derived from the factors in its grid (strengths, weaknesses, opportunities, and threats), which form the SWOT matrix.

 This tool can be used to create a sustainable niche in your market and grow your market share.
-The SWOT analysis allows organizations to uncover the opportunities they have the strength to exploit while simultaneously minimizing the internal factors that cause weaknesses.
+The SWOT analysis allows organizations to uncover the external opportunities they have the strength to exploit while simultaneously minimizing the internal factors that cause weaknesses.
 It also helps to reduce the risk of impending threats.
 Using this tool, organizations are able to distinguish themselves from competitors by understanding their unique capabilities and sources of competitive advantage, which can help them compete in their given marketplace.

-The VRIO framework is a great tool for specifically assessing an organization's internal environment.
-It looks at the different internal resources of an organization and categorizes each based on overall value to the organization.
-VRIO is a framework that allows organizations to identify their competitive advantages and promotes the development of these competitive advantages to sustainable competitive advantages.
+The VRIO framework is a great tool for assessing an organization's internal environment.
+It looks at an organization's internal resources and categorizes each based on the overall value it contributes to the organization.
+VRIO is a framework that allows organizations to identify their competitive advantages and promotes the development of consistency to turn them into sustainable competitive advantages.

-If you're looking to develop a strategy that builds on your organization's competitive advantage, but you're yet to define what that is - VRIO analysis is the tool you need.
-Check out the article we wrote earlier on the VRIO framework.
-It walks through how you can use it to not only identify competitive advantages in your own organization but turn those competitive advantages into sustained competitive advantages.
+If you're looking to develop a strategy that builds on your organization's competitive advantage, but you've yet to define what that is, VRIO analysis is the tool you need. check out the article we wrote earlier on the VRIO framework.
+It walks through how you can use it to not only identify competitive advantages in your own organization but to transform them from short-term competitive advantages into sustained ones.

-The Organizational Capacity Assessment Tool was designed for non-profit organizations looking to assess their internal environment.
+The Organizational Capacity Assessment Tool was designed for non-profit organizations looking to assess their internal environments.
 OCAT assesses how well your organization performs across 10 internal dimensions, including: